Burnaby Blues + Roots Festival

 -

-After 2 pm: limited and authorized access only, one direction traffic heading west on Deer Lake Avenue.
+Deer Lake Avenue after 2 pm – Limited and authorized access only, one direction traffic heading west on Deer Lake Avenue.
 Full closure from 9 pm onwards.

-Only accessible parking for guests with a SPARC pass (space allowing) is available on site.
+Only accessible parking for guests with a SPARC pass (space allowing) is available on site in the Shadbolt Centre for the Arts surface parking lot.

 Public transit

 There are convenient transit routes to Deer Lake Park from most points of the city. #144, 110, #123, and #133 buses stop right outside the site and there are frequent connections to nearby SkyTrain stations.
-Please be advised that transit vehicles are authorized to enter the area until 9 pm, after which they will be redirected to Canada Way pick up.
+Please be advised that transit vehicles are authorized to enter the area until 9 pm, after which they will be redirected to Canada Way and the City Hall bus loop for pick up.

 Check TransLink or Google Maps for directions.